 For most local American business owners, the EU’s General Protection Data Regulation (GDPR) was probably nothing more than a passing headline.
 That is… if you even registered the information at all.

-However, the regulations, which the EU plans to start enforcing in May 2018, have global repercussions and could affect how you conduct business online, regardless of where you set up shop.
+However, the regulations could affect how you conduct business online, regardless of where you set up shop.

 What is GDPR?

 According to the new regulation, it’s your responsibility to detail to website visitors, what types of data you collect from them, and why you are collecting it.
 In addition to the explanation, you must request and receive explicit consent from those visitors and give them the opportunity to withdraw their consent at any time.

 Unfortunately for website owners, the new regulation utilizes a pretty broad definition of “personal data.”
 In a nutshell, it refers to all identifying information.

 Here are just a few.

 - IP Address